 Trizivir can cause serious, life-threatening side effects.
-These include allergic reactions, lactic acidosis (buildup of acid in the blood), liver problems, and blood disorders, including severe anemia.
-Prolonged use of zidovudine, an anti-HIV medicine included in Trizivir, can cause muscle weakness (myopathy).
+These include allergic reactions, lactic acidosis (a buildup of lactic acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).

 Your pharmacist will give you a Warning Card with a list of these symptoms.
 Carry this Warning Card with you at all times.
 If you stop Trizivir because of an allergic reaction, never take Trizivir or any other abacavir-containing medicine again.
 If you take Trizivir or any other abacavir-containing medicine again after you have had an allergic reaction, within hours you may get life-threatening symptoms that may include very low blood pressure or death.
 If you stop Trizivir for any other reason, even for a few days, and you are not allergic to Trizivir, talk with your health care provider before taking it again.
 Taking Trizivir again can cause a serious allergic or life-threatening reaction, even if you never had an allergic reaction to Trizivir before.
 If your health care provider tells you that you can take Trizivir again, start taking it when you are around medical help or people who can call a health care provider if you need one.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis:

 Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:

 Contact your health care provider right away if you have muscle weakness.

 Trizivir can cause blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
 Your doctor may follow your blood count closely while you are taking Trizivir.